Black Friday 2019: Best upcoming deals on PS4, Switch and Xbox One

-We're still two weeks out from the big day, so there are almost certain to be some better deals coming in at the last minute.
+We're still 11 days or so out from the big day, so there are almost certain to be some better deals coming in at the last minute.
 But right now, there are bundles to be had for each of the Big Three that'll save you at least $100.
 There are some caveats to keep in mind, though, so be sure to read the details.

 One important caveat: PS4 and Xbox shoppers need to know that the PlayStation 5 and next Xbox are both slated to arrive in late 2020.
 But that's a year away, and each of them will work with existing PS4 and Xbox One games, respectively.